KLeo24/COVID-pandemic/README.md

 - A viral test tells you if you have a current infection.
 - An antibody test tells if if you had a previous infection.

 An antibody test may not be able to show if you have a current infection, because it can take 1-3 weeks after infection to make antibodies.
-We do not know yet if having antibodies to the virus and prevent someone from getting infected again, or how long that protection might last.
+We do not know yet if having antibodies to the virus can prevent someone from getting infected again, or how long that protection might last.

 ### Who should be tested
 To learn if you have a current infection, viral tests are used.
 But not everyone needs this test.